Kubajava0/kubajava0.github.io/Projects/OneTimeChatApp/README.md

 **0. Install Node.js and modules**:
    - [Download Node.js](https://nodejs.org) — This is the server required for hosting the chat.
-   - Run `npm install http fs path url ws xss-clean` (Nmp is default package manager for Node.js.) in the directory `OneTimeChatApp` (or how you renamed it).
+   - Run `npm install http fs path url ws` (Nmp is default package manager for Node.js.) in the directory `OneTimeChatApp` (or how you renamed it).

 **1. Check Your Firewall Settings**:
    - Ensure that the port your Node.js server is using (e.g., 3000) is open in your firewall.